« read previous | home | search | shop | submit | about | read next »

 CHÈVRE: goat but might also imply goat cheese.

-CItrON: lemon.
+CITRON: lemon.

 COQ AU VIN: chicken cooked in wine.